 A huge barrier we've had is net metering threshold, we've had to downsize and creatively design in the county because of the threshold, ance that changes, we can have more potential in the valley with warehouses installing solar roofs.
 Not sure if legislation will change this in this session.
 I've got two or three buildings that could be net zero but I've had to downsize, the reason for that is that the economics don't work.
 I could have a net zero building, but if d be paying PSE 2 or 3 cents per kilowatt hour.
 If someone could buy the panels or contract with PSE there will be a lot more confidence and trust PSE.
 Some will be more skeptical coming to their house, but whether someone wants to buy it on their own or third party, all those options would be great to be available for customers.
 As a homeowner, I need a very easy 'here is how you do it', integrate into bill, this is going to be the impact initial embodied carbon, and what the offset is over time, as a family we would need to plan and make sure do we need to have trees removed or do anything to cur roots, thinking of it holistically, and form y neighbor who doesn't speek.
 English or how how these systems work, or live in a multi-family home and have no idea it their apartment building could benefit from this, Inonically i used to run one of the warehouses in Napa Valley, being a third party running that, they are going to need to be told or have a lot do not have that upfort capitol.
 Having the support across the board maybe from legislature or PSE and offset those costs.
 For culture it needs to be seen and have local installers that are lifends or known and making it cost effective for them to join into.
-As in as renters, maintenance and long-term cupport and have local installers that are unclaimed and hallo to see system current and advance of those renters, maintenance and long-term support to lead damged.
-If you cur renesh and making it cost effective are damged, if you cur even hard mail to see allow then cells are damged.
-If shufting A to 2 and mitiguiting those problems.
+As in as renters, maintenance and long-term support to and adam to regulate those costs.
+For culture it no sea ad reflective for them to join into.
+As far as renters, maintenance and long-term support to and dame local.
+Other are support to be reader and long-term to replay them cells are damaged.
+If yours censing Ato 2 and mitiguiting those problems.